hardwario/lora-modem/README.md

 [A note on LoRaWAN 1.1 compatibility](https://github.com/hardwario/lora-modem-abz/wiki/LoRaWAN-1.1-Compatibility)

-The project also provides a [Python library and command line tool](./python) for managing TypeABZ LoRa modules.
+The project also provides a [Python library and command line tool](./python) for managing TypeABZ LoRa modems.
 See this [README](./python/README.md) for more information.

 ## Building